beet-software/dorm/docs/docs/build-the-store/using-filters.md

 full-text search.
 Use `Filter.text` for a persisted prefix-search field.

 Collection filters are not part of the minimum portable filter set.
-Check the engine capability table before using them in code that may switch engines.
+Check the engine and platform support table before using them in code that may switch engines.

 ## Filter a relation source